oslabs-beta/VisionMQ/README.md

 ##### <i>To read more about the VisionMQ's background, [read our medium article](https://medium.com/@clynnfrench/observability-in-rabbitmq-heres-our-experience-with-visionmq-v1-0-b82a61b1983b)!</i>

 ### Disclaimer
 VisionMQ is in early stages of development.
 Please let us know of any questions or concerns.
-Yoou are more than welcome to open issues or pull requests to contribute to the growth of the project.
+You are more than welcome to open issues or pull requests to contribute to the growth of the project.
 This was built for the RabbitMQ community and we want it to be a helpful tool!

 ### Let's Get Started